 In conclusion, the concept of fasting extends beyond simple hunger suppression and calorie restriction.
 It encompasses a transformative dietary practice that has historical and scientific foundations.
 Understanding the underlying principles and potential benefits of fasting can empower individuals to make informed decisions regarding their health and well-being.

-See also How many calories are there in salmon
+See also How many calories does an average indian meal have

 The Significance of Being Mindful of Caloric Consumption